WaiveCar/Waivecar/src/views/site/faq.md

 ### What's with that $20 charge when I book a WaiveCar?
 No worries!
 It's just a $20 hold on your card we will refund right back to you when your ride is complete!

+<aside>If you have credit in your account, for instance, by "topping up" and adding $20.00 on the website, the hold is reduced to just $1.00!</aside>

 ## Driving Cars
 ### How far can I drive with a WaiveCar?